anderssandstrom/e3-ecmcPlugin_Advanced/README.md

         .funcName = "adv_plugin_func_1",
         // Function description
         .funcDesc = "Multiply arg0 with arg1.",
-        // Number of arguments in the function prototytpe .argCount = 2,
         /**
         * 7 different prototypes allowed (only doubles since reg in plc).
         * Only funcArg${argCount} func shall be assigned the rest set to NULL.